nipraxis/nipraxis.github.io/index.md

 1. [Spring 2022](spring-2022) - full pilot version of course.
 2. [Fall 2022](fall-2022) - first full version of course.
+2. [Summer 2023](summer-2023) - last full version of course.

 <br>

 ## About the course

-This is an online, but mostly live course on the practice and theory of brain imaging.
+This is an online — but mostly live — course on the practice and theory of brain imaging.

 You can get an idea of what we cover from the [developing online textbook for the course](https://textbook.nipraxis.org/intro.html).